ewfx/gaidp-elite-v/README.md

 Explain the key features and functionalities of your project.

 ## 🛠️ How We Built It
-Briefly outline the technologies, frameworks, and tools used in development.
+Briefly outline the technologies, frameworks, and tools used in development

 ## 🚧 Challenges We Faced
 Describe the major technical or non-technical challenges your team encountered.